 Can I check for credit limit increase approval?

-If you have requested either a line of credit increase or a balance transfer on an existing American Express card account, please call the number on the back of your card regarding the status of those requests.
+If you have requested either a line of credit increase or a balance transfer on an existing American Express card account, call the number on the back of your card regarding the status of those requests.

 However, if you requested a balance transfer for your new credit card, you should be see a link taking you to a screen where you can check on that.